 - Serve the plugin authors by providing them with honest feedback on their work, together with suggestions on how to learn to improve their code.

 These three come in this priority order.
-So for example, even not-so-well-written plugins can be approved as long as it is believed the community would profit from them and there are signs that maintainers will improve them in the future.
+So for example, even not-so-well-written plugins can be approved as long as it is believed the community would benefit from them and there are signs that maintainers will improve them in the future.

 How to join